-Unlike its Office 2013 siblings, Word, Excel and PowerPoint where you can start to create something useful almost immediately and directly on the screen, Access needs you to first design and create structures to hold your data, and then create special template layouts for displaying, manipulating and presenting that data in a useful and meaningful way.
-In other words, rather than just playing around and looking to see how things are going, Access requires more thought, more planning and good designs in order to be used effectively.
-While there is a lot of learn by doing involved with Access, there is also great deal more learn before doing associated with it.
+Unlike other Office 2016 applications such as, Word, Excel and PowerPoint where you can start to create something useful almost immediately and directly on the screen, with Access you must first design and create structures to hold your data, and then create special template layouts for displaying, manipulating and presenting that data in a useful and meaningful way.
+In other words, rather than just creating something through trial and error, Access requires more thought, more planning and good designs in order to be used effectively.
+While there is a lot of 'learn by doing' involved with Access, there is also great deal to learn before you start using it.